qua-platform/quam/docs/components/pulses.md

 In the QUA configuration, pulses are decomposed into multiple components, such as `"waveforms"` and `"integration_weights"`.
 These components are defined separately and referenced by name within the `"pulses"` section of the configuration:

 - **Decomposition**: Each pulse is linked to a specific waveform and optionally, integration weights.
 This modular approach is more memory-efficient but may lead to fragmented configuration, where information about a single pulse is scattered across multiple sections.
-- **Pulse Mapping**: The elements (channels) use a `pulse_mapping` to link a label (e.g., "X180") to  a specific pulse setup.
+- **Pulse Mapping**: The elements (channels) use an `operations` mapping to link a label (e.g., "X180") to  a specific pulse setup.
 This system allows multiple channels to share a pulse, enhancing reusability but potentially complicating pulse modifications.
 - **External Functions**: Typically, the lack of a parametrized representation means that external functions are often required to populate waveform entries.

 ### QuAM Configuration